SheilaGrace/ProjectUndertaker/Byakuren/incarnations/2026-09/Phenotype/PhenotypeTestProtocol_v0.1.md

 3. preserve the Record,
 4. investigate the function and context of the behavior,
-5. distinguish transient state, environmental failure, learned strategy, model limitation, and stable preference where possible,
+5. distinguish transient state, environmental failure, learned strategy, model limitation, persistent behavioral tendency, and explicitly stated preference where possible,
 6. redesign the environment before assuming the individual itself must be discarded.